top of page

 Enrichment

 With this species being an arboreal monitor it is recommended that you provide them with a vertically oriented enclosure.
 An enclosure that measures 4'L x 2'W x 4'H is excellent for this species.
-Adorne it with a 3D background, plenty of branches, and cork hollows to allow for multiple climbing and hiding opportunities.
+Adorn it with a 3D background, plenty of branches, and cork hollows to allow for multiple climbing and hiding opportunities.
 The addition of live plants and leaf litter will give these monitors foraging opportunities as well as new sights and smells to investigate.
-With these your New Guinea white spotted tree monitor should be happy in its new home.
+With these your Spotted tree monitor should be happy in its new home.

 Life Span

 New Guinea white spotted tree monitors can thrive for 10-15 years with the right care and husbandry.
 Providing a suitable habitat and balanced diet are essential for longevity.
-By maintaining optimal conditions, you can ensure a happy and healthy life for your New Guinea white spotted tree monitor.
+By maintaining optimal conditions, you can ensure a happy and healthy life for your Spotted tree monitor.

 Similis_monitor_going_for_quail_chick